back to thing pages: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22 , 22, 23

 let's expand the notion of things to include events, actions, ideas, various phenomena, etc.

-certainly this is not out of the realm of possibilities.
+certainly this is not outside the realm of possibilities.

 people talk about these sorts of...uh...things...all the time, just as they do about people, places, and all that we commonly refer to as things.